Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Design Considerations for Recurrent Model-Free RL

 \section{Design Considerations for Recurrent Model-Free RL}

 Implementing a recurrent model-free RL algorithm requires making a number of design decisions.
-This section describes the decisions that we found most important to make recurrent model-free RL competitive with more complex, recent algorithms.
-We will focus on continuous control problems with state-based inputs (i.e., not image-based inputs).
-Importantly, we assume that the policy can observe the \textit{reward} and \textit{done} signals (the end of one episode during one trial~\cite{duan2016rl}) from the environment during \textit{evaluation}.
-This assumption is common in prior work~\citep{zintgraf2019varibad, han2019variational}, but many recurrent model-free implementations do not provide the agent with information.
-In the following paragraphs, we will describe the important decision factors in recurrent model-free RL.
-Table~\ref{tab:baselines} summarizes how prior work and our method makes these design decisions when implementing recurrent model-free RL.
+In the following paragraphs, we will describe the important decision factors we find in recurrent model-free RL.
+Table~\ref{tab:baselines} summarizes how prior work and our work make these design decisions.

-\paragraph{Recurrent Actor-Critic Architecture.} The first important design decision is whether the recurrent policy (actor) and the recurrent Q-value function (critic) use \textit{shared} RNN encoder (and embedders) or use \textit{separate} ones.
-In the experiment section (Sec.~\ref{sec:ablation}) we will show that a shared encoder would cause a large gradient norm in the recurrent actor-critic and thus hinder learning, while separate encoders can significantly mitigate this issue and learn efficiently.
-This echoes prior work~\citep{fakoor2019meta, dong2020deep, meng2021memory} that also use separate encoders in their recurrent actor-critic.
-To avoid running an inordinate number of experiments, we will use the \textit{separate} architecture in the rest of the paper.
+\paragraph{Recurrent (off-policy) actor-critic architecture.} The first important design decision is whether the recurrent policy (actor) and the recurrent Q-value function (critic) use a \textit{shared} RNN encoder (and embedders) or use \textit{separate} ones.
+In our experiments (Sec.~\ref{sec:ablation}), we show that a shared encoder increases the gradient norm and hinders learning.
+While recent work has adopted the design of separate encoders~\citep{fakoor2019meta, ding2019rlalgorithms, meng2021memory, sun2021safe, weng2021tianshou}, some implementations of recurrent model-free RL use the (inferior) shared encoder.
+After running some experiments to compare this design decision, we will use the \textit{separate} architecture in the rest of the paper.

-\paragraph{Policy Input Space.} The next consideration is the input space of the model-free policy.
-The maximal input space of policy to emit an action $a_t$ at time $t$, should be the history of all quantities that the policy has observed, namely the past observations $o_{0:t}$, the past actions $a_{0:t-1}$, the past rewards $r_{0:t}$, and the past done signals $d_{0:t}$, which was already employed in the early work~\cite{duan2016rl}.
-Generally, the input space of optimal policy should only depend on the quantities that have connections with \textit{hidden states} (defined in Sec.~\ref{sec:prelim})~\cite{poupart2003value,izadi2005using}.
-We show the policy input spaces that are connected with the hidden states for the discussed subareas in the ``Inputs" column of Table~\ref{tab:problems}.
-While prior work often only conditions the recurrent RL baseline on previous observations (and actions)~\cite{igl2018deep, kostrikov2018pytorch, han2019variational, dong2020deep, meng2021memory}, our experiments in Sec.~\ref{sec:ablation} find that additionally conditioning on other previous information, such as previous rewards, can increase reward by up to $30\%$.
+\paragraph{Agent inputs.} The next consideration is the choice of inputs for the actor and critic.
+While prior work often only conditions the recurrent RL baseline on previous observations (and actions)~\cite{igl2018deep, kostrikov2018pytorch, han2019variational, ding2019rlalgorithms, meng2021memory, yang2021recurrent}, our experiments in Sec.~\ref{sec:ablation} find that additionally conditioning on other previous information, such as previous rewards, can increase return by up to $30\%$.
+Table~\ref{tab:problems} shows which inputs we found useful for which types of POMDPs.